-The ID should either be a six character sequence of digits and upper case letters, e.g., 0100A5, or a pattern matching the iolog_file option in the sudoers file.
+The ID should either be a six character sequence of digits and upper case letters, e.g., 0100A5 or a path name.
+The ID may include an optional @offset suffix which may be used to start replaying at a specific time offset.
+The @offset is specified as a number in seconds since the start of the session with an optional decimal fraction.

+Path names may be relative to the I/O log directory /var/log/sudo-io (unless overridden by the -d option) or fully qualified, beginning with a '/' character.
 When a command is run via sudo with log_output enabled in the sudoers file, a TSID=ID string is logged via syslog or to the sudo log file.
 The ID may also be determined using sudoreplay's list mode.

-In list mode, sudoreplay can be used to find the ID of a session based on a number of criteria such as the user, tty or command run.
+In list mode, sudoreplay can be used to find the ID of a session based on a number of criteria such as the user, tty, or command run.